Why is this medication prescribed?

 - dizziness; irregular, fast, or pounding heartbeat; muscle spasms; uncontrollable shaking of a part of the body; excessive tiredness; lightheadedness; or seizures

 - severe diarrhea with watery stools, stomach pain, or fever

 - new or worsening joint pain; rash on cheeks or arms that is sensitive to sunlight, new or worsening joint pain

 People who receive proton pump inhibitors such as esomeprazole may be more likely to fracture their wrists, hips, or spine than people who do not take or receive one of these medications.
-People who recieve proton pump inhibitors may also develop fundic gland polyps (a type of growth on the stomach lining).
+People who receive proton pump inhibitors may also develop fundic gland polyps (a type of growth on the stomach lining).
 These risks are highest in people who take high doses of one of these medications or take them for one year or longer.
 Talk to your doctor about the risks of receiving esomeprazole injection.

 Esomeprazole injection may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.